-Identification of $\gamma$ comes from variation in $L{j(p,t_0)}$ over time and the fact that over the sample period workers start their tenures with a given firm in different years.
-Intuitively, we pin down $\gamma$ by comparing the slope of the wage contract of a worker in province p who starts tenure with firm jat time $t_0$ (facing financial constraints $L{j(p,t_0)}$ ) with that of an otherwise similar worker who starts tenure with the same firm but at time $t_1$ (facing financial constraints $L{j(p,t_1)} \neq L{j(p,t_0)}$ ).
-Note that in order to consistently estimate $\gamma$ (even controlling for selection into staying with the same firm), we need to assume that $E\left(\Delta c{it}|L{j(p,t_0)}\right) = 0$ .
+As explained above, identification of γ and δ is achieved by comparing the slope and intercept of the wage contract of a worker in province p who starts tenure at time t_0 (facing financial constraints L{pt_0}) with that of an otherwise similar worker in the same province who starts tenure at time t_1 (facing financial constraints $L{pt_1} \neq L{pt_0}$).14 Note that in order to consistently estimate γ (even controlling for selection into staying with the same firm), we need to assume that $E(\Delta c{it}|L{pt_0})=0$.
 Let us be clear about what this assumption entails.
-Since average wage growth in the province is absorbed by the province dummies $h_p$ , it requires that shocks to the growth rate of individual wages, net of any common component, at any time after the worker starts its tenure with the firm are orthogonal to the degree of financial development in the province where the job is located at the time tenure starts, $L{j(p,t_0)}$ .
+Since average wage growth in the province is absorbed by the province dummies h_p , it requires that shocks to the growth rate of individual wages, net of any common component, at any time after the worker starts its tenure with the firm are orthogonal to the degree of financial development in the province where the job is located at the time of hiring, L{pt_0} .
 We regard this as a very weak and reasonable requirement.